Remarks on limit theorems for reversible Markov processes: Abstract

 \section{Abstract}

-{ We propose some backward-forward martingale decomposition for reversible Markov chains that are later used to prove the functional Central limit theorem for reversible Markov chains with asymptotically linear variance of partial sums.
-We also provide a proof of the equivalence between the variance been asymptotically linear and finiteness of the integral of $1/(1-t)$ with respect to the associated spectral measure $\rho$.
-We show a result on uniform integrability of the supremum of the average sum of squares of martingale differences that is interesting by itself. }
+{ We propose some backward-forward martingale decompositions for functions of reversible Markov chains.
+These decompositions are used to prove the functional CLT for reversible Markov chains with asymptotically linear variance of partial sums.
+We also provide a proof of the equivalence between asymptotic linearity of the variance and convergence of the integral of $1/(1-t)$ with respect to the associated spectral measure $\rho$.
+We also study the asymptotic behavior of linear processes having as innovations mean zero square integrable functions of stationary reversible Markov chains.
+We apply this study to several cases of reversible stationary Markov chains that arise in regression estimation. }